-From 28 September, if you receive a positive Covid-19 test result, or are told by the NHS to self-isolate because of close contact with someone who has Covid-19, you may be eligible for a £500 lump sum from either of the following schemed:
+From 28 September, if you receive a positive COVID-19 test result, or are told by the NHS to self-isolate because of close contact with someone who has Covid-19, you may be eligible for a £500 lump sum from either of the following schemes:

 To be eligible for the new Test and Trace Support Payment, you must:

 To be eligible for the new Discretionary Scheme, you must: